longsgit/apr/notes.md

 * Internally Spring MVC is the framework that's used to build the REST API
 * Apache Tomcat is the server that's used by default

+### Softwares

+* Offset Explorer (Kafka UI Client)
+* Lens (Similar to Docker Desktop, but it's for k8s)
+* Have "Kubernetes" enabled in Docker Desktop.
+Go to settings/preferences and "Enable Kubernetes"